 As a PDF stores the character codes rather than the human-readable text, the fact you can see a letter "A" on the page doesn't mean Acrobat has any idea that it is an "A".
 The lookup tables make that connection, so if they are missing or corrupted there is no way to recreate the semantic connection unless you can re-fry the file with an original copy of the font.

-There is nothing that can be done on the Readsoft Online side to improve interpretation for these cases.
+There is nothing that can be done on the AP Essentials (formerly ReadSoft Online) side to improve interpretation for these cases.
 The supplier needs to create the PDF using another encoding or tool in order to improve capture.

 How to check the font in a PDF:

 - Open the PDF with Adobe Reader and right click on the document.

 - Select "Properties" and then choose "Fonts", check if Identity-H is found in the list.

 - Ask the supplier to create the PDF using another font encoding or to use another tool to create the PDF.